kovi44/irrigation_node/README.md

 * Dynamic DNS host registration and update - support dynamic public IP address
 * Simple API to integrate with existing HomeAutomation

+## Default settings
+WebUI port 80 -> you are able to change it in WebUI setup WebUI login protection is turned off
+Default login credentials are admin/admin

 ## Notes
 Turn ON zones by buttons is protected by AUTO-OFF functionality.
 The Zone is turn OFF after 10minutes automatically.
 Such a functionality is used to prevent issues that you forget to turn it off and leave the hause.

+## RF433 usage
+You can pair your remote control easily -> press 2times quickly the Sonoff button and then 2times press the RC button for pairing.
+To clear it use the button located on PCB.

 ## Disclaimer